H2xDev/GodotVMF/readme.md

 ## Known issues
 - Extraction of materials and models from VPKs is not supported
 - Some of imported models may have wrong orientation
+- New MDLs (from CS:GO an so on) is not supported

 ## Contribution
 If you have some ideas, suggestions regarding to quality or solutions of the problems above, feel free to contribute!